Jack Dunn (soccer)

-Jack Dunn (born September 12, 1931) was a U.S. soccer inside right who was a four-time All-American, a member of the U.S. soccer team at the 1952 Summer Olympics.
+John Fowler Dunn (born September 12, 1931) is an American retired soccer inside right who was a four-time All-American, a member of the U.S. soccer team at the 1952 Summer Olympics.
 He was a four-time All-American and coached at the collegiate level.

 Player

-Dunn grew up in Philadelphia, Pennsylvania where he played for the Lighthouse Boys Club and was three-time All City at Northeast Public High School.
+Dunn grew up in Philadelphia, Pennsylvania, where he played for the Lighthouse Boys Club and was three-time All City at Northeast Public High School.
 He then attended Temple University, playing on the men's soccer team from 1951 to 1954.
 He was a 1951 Honorable Mention (third team) All-American, 1953 Second Team All-American and 1952 and 1954 First Team All-American.
 He graduated in 1955.
 He was inducted into the Temple Hall of Fame in 1975.
 In 1952, he was a member of the U.S. soccer team at the 1952 Summer Olympics.